velartrill/velartrill.github.io/orig/consequences.md

 “You gravely overestimate your importance if you fancy yourself a hostage,” says Dove flatly.

 “Insolent weasel.
-I offer you this, O Duchess Blackthorn: heed me well, for any parley with a heretic is a boon undeserved, and should you scorn it there will come none further.
+I offer you this, O Lunarch Blackthorn: heed me well, for any parley with a heretic is a boon undeserved, and should you scorn it there will come none further.
 You will release me immediately and throw yourself upon the mercy of the Guard, and in turn I shall beseech her Radiance that your children might live on as landless paupers.
 If your defiance persists, they will join the rest of your accursed House on the pyre.
 You will die in anguish and agony with the piteous screams of your daughter — *Falcon,* wasn't it? — ringing in your ears all the while, and the Blackthorn name will be vanished whole from the annals of histo—”

 *“Enough,”* growls a soldier, taking a step towards Condor.
 There’s an ornate brass and bronze rod in her bloodied hand, a prod intended for the encouragement of livestock.
 It lets off an evil galvanic crackle as her finger closes against the contact, sparks snapping between the two sharp spikes at the business end.
 “Long past time you was learned some *manners,* you sick freak of nature—”

 “Peace.”
 Dove holds up a hand; the soldier’s face falls in disappointment and she steps back, lowering the prod.
 “Your venom and ire will buy you naught, Dame-Colonel.
 You have naught with which to negotiate, even could you be trusted to honor your word; at this point, I would not trust you to uphold even a sacred blood oath, for you are a scoundrel and a barbarian, as is the rest of your kind, knowing nothing of honor or duty.
 If you imagine I come before you to wheedle and ply you for concessions or treaties, I fear I must disappoint.
 My sole purpose is that you see what your actions and your arrogance have wrought; thereafter I shall depart, and leave you to your peace.”

 “You… are *delusional.”* Condor shakes her head.
 “You capture one officer through the blackest of treachery and deceit, and this so emboldens you to think you may challenge the Imperial Guard in open battle?
 Your reign is at its end, and your forces will be slaughtered if they have not the sense to reclaim their honor by turning upon you.
-Such is what *your* actions have wrought, *O Duchess.*”
+Such is what *your* actions have wrought, *O Lunarch.*”

 “I do not doubt it would be so,” Dove returns evenly, “but for one troublesome detail.
 You see, Dame-Colonel, between the rapine, bloodshed, and violation your wicked troops have worked upon my people, the uncaring silence of your mistress at the Capital, and the scorn even of she who names herself Empress, you of the Empire’s party have shown I was grievously mistaken to reckon the nature of this war as I once did.
 Taken in like a common mark by slander and malicious deceit.
 In a way, I suppose I owe you some gratitude in this, Dame Condor: for you at last have cleared my eyes, and lain bare the name and nature of the true enemy in this war of wars.”